jspahrsummers/rxhaskell-talk/README.md

 use of a dedicated UI thread, we'll use Haskell's type system to avoid threading errors.

-Finally, with the help of the ReactiveCocoa framework, we'll take a brief look at a reactive FFI to Objective-C that can be used to build a completely native UI with minimal use of the IO monad.
+With the help of the ReactiveCocoa framework, we'll also take a brief look at a reactive FFI to Objective-C that can be used to build a completely native UI with minimal use of the IO monad.